Bird's Eye View Based Pretrained World model for Visual Navigation: Related work

-\textit{Bird's Eye View (BEV)} based representation of a scene allows for a compact representation of the scene, invaraient to any texture changes, scene variations or lightning differences in an RGB image.
+\textit{Bird's Eye View (BEV)} based representation allows for a compact representation of the scene, invariant to any texture changes, scene variations, occlusions or lightning differences in an RGB image.
 This makes for an optimal representation for \textit{PointGoal Navigation}.
-Some works estimate BEV semantic maps from RGB images, such as \cite{Lu_2019}, \cite{Pan_2020} and \cite{reiher2020sim2real}.
-However, semantic map prediction from FPV images often exhibits anomalies, showing that the FPV models proposed in prior methodologies are incapable of providing accurate BEV representations.
-Incorporating these intermediate predictions as inputs for training downstream models to ensure their compatibility, becomes a challenging task.
-In contrast, our approach enables downstream models to be trained entirely on ground truth BEV representations from the simulator while maintaining seamless compatibility with our FPV encoder.
-Furthermore, our primary focus resides in acquiring informative yet compact representations of monocular observations for the downstream task, therefore, pixel-wise segmentation from multiple camera views introduces unwarranted computational and calibration complexity.
-In addition, training on real-world datasets as \cite{Lu_2019} involves difficulty in obtaining real-world ground truth.
+Furthermore, it is one of the most efficient and lightweight form of information, since the BEV maps are binary.
+For example, the corresponding BEV image of an 1MB FPV image is around 0.5KB.
+Some works estimate BEV maps from RGB images, such as \cite{Lu_2019}, \cite{Pan_2020} and \cite{reiher2020sim2real}.
+However, these map predictions from FPV images are typically only evaluated for visual tasks, with a lack of evidence that BEV-based representations can be useful for robotic tasks.
+Furthermore, \cite{DBLP:conf/nips/AnandROBCH19} have shown that reconstruction-based methods like VAE \cite{DBLP:journals/corr/KingmaW13} perform close to Random encoders.
+Incorporating these representations as inputs for training downstream models for robotic tasks to ensure their compatibility indeed is challenging.
+Our pretraining approach not only allows for learning visual representations that are optimal for robotic tasks, but also allows these representations to reconstruct the corresponding BEV map.
+Together, they allow the lightweight policy model to efficiently learn the task through these representations.

-\textit{Recurrent world-models} \cite{world-model} introduces a novel approach to RL, incorporating a Vision model for sensory data representation and a Memory model for capturing temporal dynamics, all of which collectively improve agent performance.
+\textit{Recurrent world-models.} \cite{DBLP:conf/nips/HaS18} introduces a novel approach to RL, incorporating a vision model for sensory data representation and a memory model for capturing temporal dynamics, all of which collectively improve agent performance.
 Apart from the advantages of pertaining each module, some of the modules in this architecture can be frozen after learning the representation of the environment, paving the way for more efficient and capable RL agents.
-In summary, the following are our contributions: